Who Is Koi CBD? A Brand File on One of Hemp's Original Names

 On funding, Koi is privately held and family-owned, and by all available evidence bootstrapped — its Crunchbase profile shows no funding rounds, and we found no outside investors, acquisitions, or any sourced evidence of foreign funding (so we assert none).
 For a private company, that's a clean, legible ownership picture.
 On people, it's a focused operation: independent databases put it at roughly 11–50 employees at a single Norwalk HQ, and a Glassdoor profile exists but has too few reviews to draw a workplace conclusion from.
 No red flags; just a small, named company.

-Koi's regulatory and legal history is real, but it's old and mostly resolved, and we weight it as such:
+Koi's regulatory and legal history is real, and — a correction we made in the open — it's not as old as we first published.
+Every item below is an allegation, not an adjudicated finding, and we weight it as such:

 On customer sentiment, Koi advertises tens of thousands of on-site reviews, but those are self-reported; the independent Trustpilot sits around 3.4 stars on relatively low volume, with the usual mix of praise for service and complaints about subscription billing.
 A middling-but-thin third-party rating, which we treat as a minor, not a major, signal.